codacy-open-source-project-scans/nodejs/doc/api/test.md

 * `data` {Object}
-  * `file` {string|undefined} The path of the test file, undefined if test is not ran through a file.
+  * `file` {string|undefined} The path of the test file, `undefined` if test was run through the REPL.
   * `name` {string} The test name.
   * `nesting` {number} The nesting level of the test.

-Emitted when a test starts.
+Emitted when a test starts reporting its own and its subtests status.
+This event is guaranteed to be emitted in the same order as the tests are defined.

 ### Event: `'test:stderr'`